tracer-x/TracerX-examples/README.md

 The `Makefile` in each directory will create KLEE output directories `<example-name>.tx` which also contains the `.dot` files, and also `<example-name>.inputs` files that show the input values for all of the generated tests.

 Sample usages:
-- To run a single example, e.g., addition.c in the basic directory with KLEE using Z3 solver and interpolation:
+- To run a single example, e.g., addition_safe1.c in the basic directory with KLEE using Z3 solver and interpolation:

-  `make addition.tx`
+  `make addition_safe1.tx`

   If the file `subsumption.dat` exists, this would also perform a regression test on the number of subsumptions compared to reference data in `subsumption.dat`.

-- For running addition.c with KLEE using Z3 solver and interpolation, and with additional coverage statistics, instead run:
+- For running addition_safe1.c with KLEE using Z3 solver and interpolation, and with additional coverage statistics, instead run:

-  `make addition.txcov`
+  `make addition_safe1.txcov`

 - To run all examples with KLEE using Z3 solver and interpolation: